dlizcano/old_dlizcano.github_ol.io_old/about.md

   creditlink: http://500px.com/dlizcano
 ---

 I am Biologist interested in mammal ecology and conservation.
 I have extensive field experience working in the tropics.
-Recently I moved to the US with [my wife ](http://www.clfs.umd.edu/biology/faganlab/people/alvarez.html) I enjoy learning about R and computers.
+Recently I moved from the US to Ecuador to work in a vertebrate inventory project.
+I enjoy learning about R and computers.
 I am also an avid photographer.

 ##Work
 I work as professional-services consultant, with a focus on strategic matters around ecology and biodiversity conservation.
 I am especially interested in helping companies, organizations and governments to make science and data based decisions.